Is Summer Supposed To Be Capitalized

 Historical and Grammatical Foundations

 The distinction between proper and common nouns became more pronounced, and the capitalization of seasons followed suit.
-This shift reflects a broader trend toward minimizing unnecessary capitalization and reserving it for instances where it serves a clear purpose, such as identifying specific entities or marking the beginning of sentences.
+Which means this shift reflects a broader trend toward minimizing unnecessary capitalization and reserving it for instances where it serves a clear purpose, such as identifying specific entities or marking the beginning of sentences.
 The modern approach aims to balance clarity with simplicity, making written text easier to read and understand.

 Influence of Style Guides